onlabsorg/olowiki/doc/installation.md

 You can install and run olowiki on your server in a few steps.

-First of all you install the `olowiki` command line interface.
+First of all you should install the `olowiki` command line interface.

 ```
 npm install -g @onlabsorg/olowiki